HearthSim/HSTracker/Readme.markdown

         brew install swiftlint

 - Open the project in XCode and build
-  - If you run into code signing errors, disable it by setting "Don't Code Sign" in the "Build Settings"
+  - If you run into code signing errors, go to the "Build Settings" and change the signing enitity and certificate to your profile.
+HSTracker _must_ be code signed in order to function properly.

 ## Donations
 Donations are always appreciated